LearnOnDemandSystems/docs/README.md

-## One documentation repository to rule them all.
+## One documentation repository to rule them all

 If you would like to _contribute_ to this documentation, you are in the right place.